FOSD/FOSD2018/pages/index.md

 The FOSD meeting 2018 will take place in Gothenburg, Sweden, from June 4 (early afternoon) until June 7, 2018 (evening).

-[Prof. Myra Cohen](https://cse.unl.edu/~myra/) will give a keynote.
-For detailed information about the meeting, visit our Website http://fosd.net/2018

 **The deadline for the abstract is February 1, 2018.**
 FOSD does not require any paper submission and does not have proceedings, though we do expect an abstract about the research that is to be presented and an e-mail address of the participant.
 Due to space restrictions, we may have to select participants, but we will send notifications shortly after the abstract deadline.